 Did you know that the destruction of Earth’s mangrove forests is happening up to four times faster than land-based ones?
 Almost half of the world’s mangroves being lost in the last 50 years alone - according to a study commissioned by the United Nations Environmental Program (UNEP).
 To combat this growing problem, we have set up volunteer mangrove Conservation Projects overseas.

-While it is true that mangroves can be naturally damaged and destroyed, there is no doubt that human impact has been the most severe.
+While it's true that mangroves can be naturally damaged and destroyed, there's no doubt that human impact has been the most severe.

 In this blog, you can read more about why mangroves are important and why you should protect them.

 How can you take care of mangroves?